rrw-zilliqa/dev-portal-2/zq2/docs/nodes.md

 ### Step by step guide

 1. Cargo and Rust: You need to have Cargo and Rust installed on your system.
-   You can install them using [rustup](https://rustup.rs/).Once rustup is installed, you can update Rust to the latest stable version.
+   You can install them using [rustup](https://rustup.rs/).
+Once rustup is installed, you can update Rust to the latest stable version.
 2. Install the following requirements: